mesos/storm/README.markdown

 2. `mesos.master.url`: URL for the Mesos master.

-3. `java.library.path`: Needs the location of the ZeroMQ libs and the Mesos native libraries.
-The Storm/Mesos distribution comes with the native ZeroMQ libraries in the "native" folder (for Linux).
-This config is typically set to "native:{location of mesos native libs}"

-4. `storm.zookeeper.servers`: The location of the Zookeeper servers to be used by the Storm master.
+3. `storm.zookeeper.servers`: The location of the Zookeeper servers to be used by the Storm master.

-5. `nimbus.host`: The hostname of where you run Nimbus.
+4. `nimbus.host`: The hostname of where you run Nimbus.